NocturnalSolutions/MidnightTest/README.md

 Then click "Test," and your tests should start running.

 ## To do
-- Ensure this works on Linux (Nocty, you're so lazy)
 - Add more generators (response header, XML/JSON responses)
 - Cover this in KUD
 - Adapt [Wastebin](https://github.com/NocturnalSolutions/Wastebin) to use this for its testing